-2.1.2 Changes in accounting policies and disclosures
+2.1.2 Changes on Accounting Policies and Disclosures

 The accounting policies adopted in the preparation of the financial statements are consistent with those followed in the preparation of the Bank's annual financial statements for the year ended 31 December 2019, except for the adoption of new standards effective as of 1 January 2020.
 The Bank has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.